Johnny Mark

-Johnny Mark (born June 1, 1992) is a Canadian football kicker who played for the Saskatchewan Roughriders of the Canadian Football League (2014, 2016) and the Calgary Dinos in the Canadian Interuniversity Sport (CIS) from 2011 to 2015.
+Johnny Mark (born June 1, 1992) is a Canadian former professional football kicker who played for the Saskatchewan Roughriders of the Canadian Football League (CFL) in 2016.
+He also played for the Calgary Dinos in the Canadian Interuniversity Sport (CIS) from 2011 to 2015.
 He concluded his university career holding multiple CIS records, including most points in a career (535), most field goals in a career (91) and most field goals in a season (26) and is a four-time CIS All-Canadian.
-He was drafted in the third round, 20th overall by the Saskatchewan Roughriders in the 2014 CFL Draft.
+He was drafted in the third round, 20th overall by the Saskatchewan Roughriders in the 2014 CFL draft.

-Following the 2014 CFL Draft, Mark signed with the Saskatchewan Roughriders of the Canadian Football League.
-After playing in two games, he returned to the Calgary Dinos for the 2014 CIS season.
-Following the season he was traded to the Ottawa Redblacks, before being released on June 20, 2015 and returning for his final season at the University of Calgary in 2015.
-Mark was re-signed by the Saskatchewan Roughriders on August 2, 2016 and played Week 7 against the Calgary Stampeders.
+Following the 2014 CFL draft, Mark signed with the Roughriders.
+After playing in two preseason games, he returned to the Dinos for the 2014 CIS season.
+Following the season he was traded to the Ottawa Redblacks, before being released on June 20, 2015, and returning for his final season at the University of Calgary in 2015.
+Mark was re-signed by the Roughriders on August 2, 2016, and played Week 7 against the Calgary Stampeders.

-He is now a Nuclear Professional at Canada's largest nuclear facility.